-Here $M$ is the domain wall barrier, $m$ is the bare fermion mass, $s, t = 0,\cdots,N_5-1$ are the indices in the fifth dimension.
+Here $M_5$ is the domain wall barrier, $m$ is the bare fermion mass, $s, t = 0,\cdots,N_5-1$ are the indices in the 5th dimension.
 The fermion action for the domain wall fermion with two degenerate flavors is

-with pseudofermion fields $\Psi$ or Pauli-Villars fields $\Phi$.
+with pseudofermion field $\Psi$ or Pauli-Villars field $\Phi$.
 Here $D_{\text{dw}}(1)$ is the domain wall matrix $D_{\text{dw}}(m)$ with $m=1$.
 Since the link variable only appear in the massless Wilson matrix $D^0_{\text{w}}$, the fermion force calculation is rather simple (See section \ref{Wilson}).